5u00n/ems-vite-app-state-data-stater/README.md

 - Auto-switch UI to "read-only" when offline
 - Data synced to Firebase once connection restores

-This ensures **non-stop workflow**, especially useful in areas with spotty internet.
+>This ensures **non-stop workflow**, especially useful in areas with spotty internet.

----

 ## 🛠️ Dev & Tech Stack